New York Personal Injury Laws

 Joseph Williams

-Now, I’m telling you this because you have questions about mesothelioma, and about what causes mesothelioma.
-I’m Joe Williams, and at my law firm we deal with these issues every day.
-We represent mesothelioma victims and their families each and every day.
-If you have questions, I invite you to contact our office, and we will answer your questions.
+I’m telling you all this because you have questions about mesothelioma and questions about the types of asbestos exposures that civilian seamen would face.
+I’m Joe Williams and at my office we deal with mesothelioma clients and their families every day, and we deal with these issues every single day.
+I invite you to give a call to my office, we’ll be happy to answer your questions.
 Thank you.

-Now, I’m telling you this because you have questions about mesothelioma, and about what causes mesothelioma.
-I’m Joe Williams, and at my law firm we deal with these issues every day.
-We represent mesothelioma victims and their families each and every day.
-If you have questions, I invite you to contact our office, and we will answer your questions.
+I’m telling you all this because you have questions about mesothelioma and questions about the types of asbestos exposures that civilian seamen would face.
+I’m Joe Williams and at my office we deal with mesothelioma clients and their families every day, and we deal with these issues every single day.
+I invite you to give a call to my office, we’ll be happy to answer your questions.
 Thank you.

 Joseph Williams